Need students to follow your commands in Spanish class? Play a game of Simon Says!

 Can We Play A Game Today?

-When I think about games for Spanish class, the one that my students love the most is "Simon Says" or "Simón Dice."
-(These are middle school kids!)
-It does not matter what unit we are working on, students will ask to play.
-I usually introduce this game at the beginning of the year when we are learning or reviewing class commands.
+I usually introduce this game at the beginning of the year when we learn or review class commands.
 I love it because it involves TPR, has lots of repetition and it's FUN.
 This is a game where everyone will want to participate.
 It's also a great way to quickly assess students' comprehension of class commands.
 You'll be amazed at how quickly they learn!

 List of Spanish Commands